RyanB-Micro/Ailie_Net/README.md

 # Ailie_Net
-Ailie Net - A simplistic Python Neural Networks module, designed for beginners exploring AI from scratch.
+Ailie Net - A simplistic Python Neural Networks module, designed for beginners intending to explor AI from scratch.

 This module is produced primarily on vanilla Python code, where external dependencies are kept to a bare minimum.
 This vanilla-based approach is intended to increase compatibility with systems of varying Python version, operating systems, and architectures.